Paper Thin (MC Lyte song): Samples

-The song contains samples of Prince's "17 Days" guitar riff, Al Green's "I'm Glad You're Mine"'s drum, and Earth, Wind & Fire's "Shining Star" hook.
+The song contains samples of Prince's "17 Days" bass intro, Al Green's "I'm Glad You're Mine"'s drum, and Earth, Wind & Fire's "Shining Star" hook.
 The song also has a chorus interpolation from Ray Charles' "Hit the Road Jack", in which Lyte changes "Jack" to "Sam."

 Music video

 The music video for the song, directed by Lionel C. Martin, was filmed at the New York Transit Museum in Brooklyn and features cameos by, among others the clothing designer urban April Walker, D-Nice, DJ Jazzy Joyce, MC Serch of the rap group 3rd Bass and their DJ K-Rock.

 During an interview with Rolling Stone Lyte commented on the making of the video "It was fun.
 It was a quick shoot.
 We probably went from about 9 in the morning till about 7.
 It was very different from 'Lyte As a Rock,' because 'Lyte As a Rock' was a 24-hour video.
 We worked 24 hours around the clock for that video 'cause there were so many different setups.
 But with 'Paper Thin' it was quite simple.
 Had a train full of people that that I knew and that were very supportive of my career, so they came in."

 In the book Icons of Hip Hop: An Encyclopedia of the Movement, Music, and Culture (2007), the writer Jennifer R. Young would comment on the video:

 It was included on her compilation video album Lyte Years (1991).